zakphi/ShowTrakr/README.md

 ## Opportunities for Future Growth

 Our team would definitely love to further develop our web platform by incorporating a feature that would allow users to post comments and rate TV shows.
 In addition we have discussed adding a scheduling feature that would notify users of their tv show times.

+I feel like we struggled working on the little things.
+We may have gotten lost in the weeds trying to get things like localy storing data so that we could refresh on the page.
+This unfortunately distracted us from larger ticket items like the aforementioned comments.
+Also I (Alex Calleia) will refactor all the CSS in Dreamweaver; down with Flexbox!